dafny-lang/dafny/CONTRIBUTING.md

 ### How to fix nightly build failures / check deep tests?

 - Create a branch that should fix the nightly build.
-Either an actual fix, or reverting a PR that cause the problem.
+Either an actual fix, or reverting a PR that caused the problem.
 - Push your branch and create a PR to merge it
 - Go to https://github.com/dafny-lang/dafny/actions/workflows/deep-tests.yml
 - Select "Run workflow..."